cdoyle1337/Kontrol_MIDI_Maps/README.md

-Basic No-Code Traktor Kontrol X1 Mk1 / Mk2 MIDI Maps for RekordBox and Mixxx
+This was the progression of a Basic No-Code MIDI mapping for a Traktor Kontrol X1 Mk2

+Which was then customised to fit the Traktor Kontrol X1 Mk1

+for RekordBox and Mixxx